Konfus-dev/Procedural-Land/README.md

 # Procedural-Land
- Infinite procedural landscapes with simulated hydraulic erosion, WARNING: its a bit jank right now and is not even close to finished!
+ Practice utilizing noise for infinite procedural landscapes and some additional practice utilizing shaders for simulated hydraulic erosion.
+WARNING: Due to communication from CPU to shader not being thread safe there is some janky-ness and performance issues.
+A possible fix would be to utilize Unitys job system and get rid of the hydraulic erosion in favor of faked erosion with noise.